PacktPublishing/Minimal-CMake/ch6/part-1/README.md

 # ch6/part-1

-Manually installing SDL2 and using it from our updated windowed application.
+Manually installs SDL2 and uses it from the updated windowed application.

 ## Visual Studio Code Debugging